amrita-m/amrita-m.github.io/README.md

 # amrita-m.github.io

-This is my personal portfolio to show all of my projects, which are primarily in mechanical engineering.
+This is my personal website to show my portfolio of projects, which are primarily in mechanical engineering.